The Post-Digital Era: Why Open Source Is the Future of Marketing and Media

 Alex Lawton

 Media, Marketing & Business strategist and creative thinker.
-Founder of LA PIPA IS LA PIPA Business Innovation Club, Global CEO of ReMotive Media and Bedrock
+Founder of LA PIPA IS LA PIPA Business Innovation Club, Global CEO of ReMotive Media

 https://alexlawton.io